-4.3.
-Substrate interaction effects
+C. Substrate interaction effects

 For Pd pseudomorphic overlayers on Au, the interaction of Pd with the Au substrate leads to a further upshift of the local d-band center of the Pd overlayers, as shown in Fig. 2.
-In order to understand the reasons for the upshift, we have plotted in Fig. 5 the local dband density of state for one Pd atom adsorbed per $3 \times$ 3 surface unit cell on Au(111) and Pd(111), respectively.
+In order to understand the reasons for the upshift, we have plotted in Fig. 5 the local d-band density of state for one Pd atom adsorbed per 3×3 surface unit cell on Au(111) and Pd(111), respectively.
 As already mentioned, Pd atoms are by 0.103 eV less strongly bound to Au than to Pd.
 This difference is not too large with respect to the cohesive energies of Pd and Au.
 However, the difference in the local d-band density of state of the Pd atom adsorbed on both surfaces is quite significant.

-Au has a deep-lying filled d-band which makes it to an inert noble metal [29].
+Au has a deep-lying filled d-band which makes it to an inert noble metal [22].
 And indeed, on Au(111) the dband LDOS of the Pd atom is much narrower and higher in energy than on Pd(111), as Fig. 5 shows.
 This reflects that there is only a weak coupling between the Pd and the Au d electrons.
 Thus, the attraction between Pd and Au is mainly mediated by the sp electrons.
 It also explains the further upshift of the d-band center for the Pd overlayers on Au (see Fig. 2) which contributes to the higher reactivity of the overlayer systems.

-On the basis of our findings we thus propose that depositing a reactive metal on an inert metal with a larger lattice constant should in general lead to a higher reactivity of the overlayer since both substrate interaction and strain effects increase the reactivity.
-Exactly the opposite trend we expect for an overlayer of a less reactive metal deposited on a more reactive metal with a smaller lattice constant, such as, e.g. Pt on Ru [62].
-This has in fact been verified in both experiment and theory [21,63].
-Shubina and Koper have calculated CO adsorption energies on a Pt monolayer deposited on a number of different d-band metals [21].
-Their results fully confirm our general model proposed above.
+On the basis of our findings we thus propose that depositing a reactive metal on an inert metal with a larger lattice constant should in general lead to a higher reactivity of the overlayer.
+Exactly the opposite trend we expect for an overlayer of a less reactive metal deposited on a more reactive metal with a smaller lattice constant, such as, e.g., Pt on Ru [55].
+This has in fact been verified in both experiment and theory [56].